 LOCATION:

-From Kinkaku-ji Temple, it’s a 20-minute walk or 5-minute bus ride to reach Ryoan-ji Temple.
+From Kinkaku-ji Temple, it’s a 20-minute walk or a 5-minute bus ride to reach Ryoan-ji Temple.

 → Click here for the pin location on Google Maps